Monomial warm inflation revisited: Phenomenological analysis and constraints

+In Sec.\,\ref{sec:analyticalestimates} we discuss in detail the derivation of an analytic approximation for the power spectrum that performs better than \eq{ec:frompapers} given the function $G(Q)$ proposed in the literature, see the green curve in Fig.\,\ref{fig:comparewithprevious} (left).

-The left panel of Figure \ref{fig:comparewithprevious} compares the power spectrum as a function of $Q_*$ computed using the approximation \eq{approxWIc} to our corresponding numerical result.
-The blue and purple curves from \eq{approxWIc} are obtained (with and without $n_{\rm BE}$) by applying this expression to a set of multiple choices for the pair \{$\lambda$, $C$\} ($g_\star=12$ for all pairs) that give a spectrum (computed with our numerical matrix formalism, orange horizontal band) falling within 2$\sigma$ of current observational bounds {$\log(10^{10}A_s)=3.044 \pm 0.014$ by Planck (TT,TE,EE+lowE+lensing)~\cite{Planck:2018vyg}}.
+The left panel of Fig.\,\ref{fig:comparewithprevious} compares the power spectrum as a function of $Q_*$ computed using the approximation \eq{ec:frompapers} by taking the function $G(Q)$ provided in \cite{Bastero-Gil:2016qru}.
+The blue and purple curves are obtained (with and without $n_{\rm BE}$) by applying \eq{ec:frompapers} to a set of multiple choices for the pair \{$\lambda$, $C$\} ($g_\star=12$ for all pairs) that give a spectrum (computed with our numerical matrix formalism, orange horizontal band) falling within 2$\sigma$ of current observational bounds {$\log(10^{10}A_s)=3.044 \pm 0.014$ by Planck (TT,TE,EE+lowE+lensing)~\cite{Planck:2018vyg}}.
 In order to make the most meaningful comparison to previous literature we have taken $N_{\rm tr}=0$ in our numerical approach to produce our prediction for this figure (see Sec.\,\ref{sec:durationinflation} for our discussion of the determination of the number of e-folds).
-Clearly, the inclusion of $n_{\rm BE}$ leads to a very large discrepancy from the correct numerical result for any $Q_*\lesssim 1$.
-The approximation \eq{approxWIc} without $n_{\rm BE}$ works well only for sufficiently small $Q_*$, as expected.
-For the larger values of $Q_*$ necessary to fit $n_s$ (see right panel on the same figure), the approximation \eq{approxWIc} understimates the power spectrum by a factor of $\sim 1/2$, which amounts to a discrepancy from the correct result as large as $\sim 5\sigma$.
-This is clearly insufficient to use \eq{approxWIc} for precision cosmology.
+Clearly, the inclusion of $n_{\rm BE}$ leads to a very large discrepancy from our numerical result for any $Q_*\lesssim 1$.
+The semi-analytical approximation \eq{ec:frompapers} without $n_{\rm BE}$ works well only for sufficiently small $Q_*$, as expected.
+For the larger values of $Q_*$ necessary to fit $n_s$ (see right panel on the same figure), the approximation \eq{ec:frompapers} (with the form of $G(Q)$ typically assumed, see point 4 above) underestimates the power spectrum by a factor of $\sim 1/2$, which amounts to a discrepancy from the correct result as large as $\sim 5\sigma$.
+This is clearly insufficient to use \eq{ec:frompapers} for precision cosmology, regardless of whether $n_{\rm BE}$ is included.
 We advocate instead the use of our numerical matrix formalism, which is not only accurate and precise but also fast.